-Daniel Groves is the author of The Lost Boys (VQR Poetry Series/University of Georgia Press, 2010).
+Daniel Groves is the author of The Lost Boys (VQR Poetry Series/University of Georgia Press, 2010) and co-editor of Jiggery-Pokery Semicentennial (The Waywiser Press, 2018).
 His poems have appeared in Paris Review, Yale Review, Poetry, and elsewhere.

 Jonathan Bohr Heinen

-Jonathan Bohr Heinen's writing has appeared in the Florida Review, Arroyo, and Cimarron Review.
-He teaches writing and publishing courses at the College of Charleston, where he is the managing editor of Crazyhorse.
+Jonathan Bohr Heinen's writing has appeared in Florida Review, Cimarron Review, Arroyo, Pilgrimage, The Boiler, Tusculum Review, The McNeese Review, and elsewhere, and has received special mention from the Pushcart Prize.
+He teaches writing and publishing courses at the College of Charleston, where he is the managing editor for Crazyhorse.